dadhi/LempTest/README.md

 ## Why at all

-Compile-time dependency injection here is the generation of object-graph "creation code" given the service interface-implementation mappings provided.
+Compile-time dependency injection here is the generation of object-graph "service creation code" given the interface-implementation registrations provided at compile-time.
-In a simplest form you may consider "creation code" as a method returning `new A(new B(new C(), new C1(new D()), ...)`.
+In a simplest form you may consider "service creation code" as a method returning `new A(new B(new C(), new C1(new D()), ...)`.
+The tool should generate this method at compile-time and make it a part of your project.

 The idea is already implemented in my another project [DryIoc](https://github.com/dadhi/dryioc) using the T4 templates but has a number of [problems](https://github.com/dadhi/DryIoc/issues/212).

-So in this repository I want to test couple of ideas **without much accent on DI itself**.
+In this repository I want to solve infrastructure problems and test the ideas **without much accent on DI itself**.
 Nevertheless, the DI should be a functional solution to make the test actually usable and verify the different aspects of the problem.
 OK, the DryIoc supports both compile-time and runtime registrations, because it not always possible to know everything at compile-time.
 Therefore this DI prototype should support this too.